StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ### Time window of a problem

-A problem is considered to start one hour before the timestamp of the first reported unhealthy state it contains.
-Note that this might not have been reported by the root cause component.
-The end of the problem is seen as five minutes after the last change to an unhealthy state.
+A problem is considered to start one hour before the timestamp of the first reported unhealthy state it contains and end five minutes after the last change to an unhealthy state.
+Note that the first unhealthy state in the problem might not have been reported by the root cause component.
 If a new component changes state and is added to the problem, the problem time window will be extended to include this.

 ## See also